What are Warts?

 - Pink, tan, or fleshy white bumps

 Cryotherapy, or freezing, mainly involves using liquid nitrogen to eliminate a wart’s tissues.
-The liquid nitrogen is usually applied in a small amount through a spray bottle or a cotton swab.
+The liquid nitrogen is usually applied in small amounts through a spray bottle or a cotton swab.
 Patients may need repeat sessions of cryotherapy to achieve the desired results.

-Laser wart removal is a specialized treatment that must be performed in a clinical setting.
+Laser wart removal is a specialised treatment that can be performed in a clinical setting, on an out-patient basis.
 This treatment involves using an intense laser beam to destroy or burn wart tissues.
 It is usually performed under local or general anesthesia, depending on the size of the treatment area or the number of warts.

 The chemical peeling solution used for wart removal usually contains salicylic acid.
 This solution peels the skin in layers, eliminating the wart over time.
 So, you may need more than one treatment session for the intended results.
 Salicylic acid also causes controlled irritation in the wart, invoking the immune system’s response to remove the virus.

 Wart excision refers to cutting out the wart with a straight blade.
 Although it is one of the most straightforward ways to remove a wart, one should not use it as a home remedy.
-DIY wart excision can lead to the formation of scar tissue.
-It may also cause the virus to spread to other skin areas.
+Moreover, there is also a risk of infection and incomplete removal can lead to recurrence of the wart.
 So, if you need this treatment, get it from a skilled practitioner in a clinical setting.

 Warts Removal Results